couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 }
 ```

-Other gradle file changes were made to update the applications gradle version and allow the use of the Kotlin serialization library.

 The Module [build.gradle.kts](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/build.gradle.kts) file requires removing the version information for io.realm.kotlin and adding the Couchbase Lite SDK.

 ```kotlin
     implementation("com.couchbase.lite:couchbase-lite-android-ktx:3.2.0")
 ```

+> **INFO**
+>Other gradle file changes were made to update the applications gradle version, kotlin version, and allow the use of the Kotlin serialization library.
+>

 ## App Services Configuration File

 The original source code had the configuration for Atlas App Services stored in the atlasConfig.xml file located in the app/src/main/res/values folder.
-This file was removed and the configuration for Capella App Services is now located in the [capellaConfig.xml](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/res/values/capellaConfig.xml) file in the app/src/main/res/value folder.
+This file was removed and the configuration for Capella App Services was added in the [capellaConfig.xml](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/res/values/capellaConfig.xml) file in the app/src/main/res/value folder.

-You will need to modify this file and add your Couchbase Capella App Services endpoint URL, which you should have done from following the [Capella](./Capella.md) setup directions.
+You will need to modify this file to add your Couchbase Capella App Services endpoint URL, as outlined in the[Capella](./Capella.md) setup instructions.

 ## TemplateApp changes and CBLiteApp

 The original source code had the Android [Application](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/TemplateApp.kt#L17) inherriting from a custom TemplateApp that creates a local io.realm.kotlin.mongodb.App.

-The local app variable is used to reference features in the Realm SDK like authentication and whom is the current authenticated user.
-Because this is defined in the Application itself, it becomes a global variable for the entire app.
-This usage pattern will require a developer to update most of the code that uses the app reference.
-There are other ways to provide this via patterns like Dependency Injection, but for the sake of this conversion, the same pattern was used.
+The local app variable is used to reference features in the Realm SDK, such as authentication and the currently authenticated user.
+Since this is defined within the Application class, it effectively becomes a global variable for the entire app.
+This approach requires developers to update most of the code that references the app variable.
+While other patterns, like Dependency Injection, could be used to provide these references, for the purposes of this conversion, we have maintained the same pattern.

 The TemplateApp was updated to [initialize](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/TemplateApp.kt#L22) the Couchbase Lite SDK, which is required for Android specifically and should be called before any Intents use the Couchbase Lite SDK for Android.